 Weiss also directed movies for Spike TV, Showtime, and he has written (and rewritten) several scripts for studios, TV networks, and independent production companies.
-He was honored with Amazon Studios first $20,000.00 Best Screenplay Award for The Alchemist Agenda, which he adapted from his first novel.
+He was honored with Amazon Studios first $20,000.00 Best Screenplay Award for The Alchemist Agenda, which then went on to their development slate.

-His two newest novels, The Second Son (summer 2018), and Flamingo Coast (winter 2018/2019) are published by Rare Bird Books, Los Angeles, and he is currently working on his next thriller, Unmanned.
+His novels, The Second Son (August 2018), and Flamingo Coast (January 2019) are published by Rare Bird Books, Los Angeles, and he is currently working on his next thriller, Unmanned.

 Weiss earned an MFA in Film and Television at New York University’s Tisch School of the Arts and a BS in Journalism at the University of Illinois.
 He also has an FAA license to fly drones.